MalikSamiullahKhan0007/Equality-score-analysis/README.md

-# Equality-score-analysiEquality Score Analysis
+Equality Score Analysis (Power BI)

 📊 Overview

 This project analyzes workplace fairness across different job roles using a dataset provided by Deloitte.
+The analysis is performed using Power BI to create clear and interactive visualizations.

 🎯 Goal

-To understand how equality varies between job roles.
+To compare equality across job roles and identify any differences in fairness.

 📂 Data

+- Source: Deloitte Internship Project
 - Format: JSON
 - Includes job roles and equality scores

 ⚙️ What I Did

+- Imported JSON data into Power BI
+- Cleaned and transformed the dataset
 - Grouped data by job role
-- Calculated total (sum) of equality scores
+- Calculated average equality score for each role
-- Created a graph for visualization
+- Built a visual dashboard

 📈 Key Insight

-The graph shows the total equality score per job role.
+The visualization shows the average equality score per job role, providing a fair comparison of workplace equality across roles.

-Note: Higher total score does not always mean better fairness, as roles with more employees can have higher values.

 🧠 Key Concept

-Equality Score → measures fairness in the workplace (pay, promotions, etc.)
+Equality Score → a metric used to measure fairness in areas like pay, promotions, and representation.

+🛠️ Tools Used

+- Power BI

 🚀 Next Step

-Use average equality score for better comparison across roles.
+Add demographic analysis (e.g., gender, age groups) for deeper insights.

 👨‍💻 Author